-- Master of Arts in Education -Curriculum Design and Instruction - Master of Business Administration - Master of Business Administration Corporate Finance - Master of Business Administration Cyber Defense - Master of Business Administration Digital Marketing - Master of Business Administration Human Resources Management - Master of Health Administration - Master of Science in Nursing Nursing Management/Administration - Master of Science in Nursing Nursing Education - Master of Science in Nursing Nursing Population Health - Doctor of Nursing Practice in Ethical Leadership
+- Master of Business Administration - Master of Business Administration Corporate Finance - Master of Business Administration Cyber Defense - Master of Business Administration Digital Marketing - Master of Business Administration Human Resources Management - Master of Health Administration - Master of Science in Nursing Nursing Management/Administration - Master of Science in Nursing Nursing Education - Master of Science in Nursing Nursing Population Health - Doctor of Nursing Practice in Ethical Leadership - All regular coursework is delivered in an online format.
+Student teaching and practica are in-person experiences.